leafo/lapis/docs/database.md

 > `RETURNING` is a PostgreSQL feature, and is not available when using MySQL

-### `delete(table, conditions, params...)`
+### `db.delete(table, conditions, params...)`

 Deletes rows from `table` that match `conditions`.

-The `conditions` arugment can either be a table mapping column to value, or a string as a SQL fragment.
+The `conditions` arugment can either be a Lua table mapping column to value, a `db.clause`, or a string as a SQL fragment.
 When using the string condition, the remaining arguments as passed as parameters to the SQL fragment as if you called `db.interpolate_query`.

 The return value is a table containing the status of the delete.
 The number of rows deleted can be determined by the `affected_rows` field of the returned